DziubanMaciej/Spieven/README.md

 Install `go` compiler toolchain.
 Refer to your distribution's package manager.
 Run `go build` and grab the `spieven` binary file.
 Alternatively, add `$GOBIN` into your `PATH` and run `go install`, which will build and install `spieven` binary in `$GOBIN`.

-# TODO
-- TODO create a script to compile for release.
-Rremember about enabling handshake.
-Remember about release mode for optimizations.
-- TODO explore running on system without X libraries installed.
-Can we load dynamically?
-Same for Wayland